jimkang/curse-notice/README.md

 # curse-notice

-A small app for making those gray-blue rounded square emoji.
+A small app for making Castlevania 2 message images.

+(Not yet working.)

 ## Development